-Parameter Description refresh Refreshes th Refreshes the state of all inactive nodes in the group. clean <status></status> Removes no be: Removes nodes with a specified status from the group.
-Status may be: active The node is in the current session. busy The node is now owned by another session. down The node has been marked down. unknown The node's status has yet to be determined. invalid Any state but active. remove <nids></nids> Removes spe ecified nodes from the group.
+Parameter Description refresh Refreshes the e state of all inactive nodes in the group. clean <status></status> Removes nodes with a specified status from the grow be: des with a specified status from the group.
+Status may active The node is in the current session. busy The node is now owned by another session. down The node has been marked down. unknown The node's status has yet to be determined. invalid Any state but active. remove <nids></nids> Removes specified nodes from the group.